Westhaven Marina: Construction

-During the 1950s the foreshore of St. Mary's bay disappeared under the approaches to the Auckland Harbour Bridge [opened 1959].
-For over a century St Mary's Bay had been the location of several small commercial boat-yards mixed in with the private moorings from houses set on the harbour cliffs above the bay.
+During the 1950s the foreshore of St. Mary's Bay disappeared under the approaches to the Auckland Harbour Bridge [opened 1959].
+For over a century St Mary's Bay had been the location of several small commercial boatyards mixed in with the private moorings from houses set on the harbour cliffs above the bay.
 All these facilities were now to be cut off from the water.

 The Auckland Harbour Board planned to fill in Westhaven completely, but a group of local residents including engineers and architects donated their services to create Westhaven Marina, now one of Auckland's greatest assets.
 If not for this initiative, the entire area might have become a continuation of the Western Reclamation industrial waterfront areas to the east.

 Plans

 Council was proposing major works around the Marina for NZ$23 million up to 2011, though these were since deferred.
 This may include improved parks around the Auckland Harbour Bridge area, better footpaths and cycleways along Westhaven Drive and a Marine Village (with cafes and marine-related shops).

-Panuku Development Auckland is the council controlled organisation tasked with the revitalisation of the city's waterfront, and its plans for the area were last updated in 2015.
+Panuku Development Auckland is the council-controlled organisation tasked with the revitalisation of the city's waterfront, and its plans for the area were last updated in 2015.